 In my book, I mainly use three types of zoodles.
 Two of the three are exactly what they sound like!

 Most vegetable spiralizers allow you to make spaghetti zoodles of varied thickness.
 So you can make thin spaghetti zoodles (that mimic angel hair pasta), regular spaghetti zoodles (like used in spaghetti and meat sauce or bolognese sauce) or thick zoodles, that are more like fettucine.
+These can be made either with a handheld or a counter-top spiralizer.

 I call these lasagna zoodles because that’s mostly what they are used for, however that’s not the only use.
 In Oodles of Zoodles I have a recipe for “Zucchini Rollatini” which also uses this type of noodle.
+To make these, you’d need a mandolin slicer or very good hand-cutting skills.
+(I suggest the former!)

 You’d use these in recipes where you’d normally use egg noodles.
 So your stroganoff, your tuna casserole, those types of things.
 These zoodles are hearty and fun shaped and can handle very heavy sauces.
+For these, you’d need a counter-top spiralizer.

 How do you cook zoodles?